asncd/MIMOSCA/README.md

 * [Design of Experiments](https://github.com/asncd/MIMOSCA/blob/master/README.md#design-of-experiments--power-calculations)
 * Guide barcode and Cell barcode pairing

 Still under construction and will be updated in the coming weeks.
-Please let me know (Google Forum or email acdixit AT broadinstitute DOT org) if there are any areas that you'd like to see improved or new items to be added!
+Please let me know (here or in the Google Forum) if there are any areas that you'd like to see improved or new items to be added!

 <img src="http://www.clipartbest.com/cliparts/ncE/KRE/ncEKRE7Ai.gif" title="Under Construction" alt="Under Construction">